Alexander McKenzie (politician)

-Alexander John McKenzie (1851–1922) was a lawman and politician in early North Dakota.
+Alexander John McKenzie (1850–1922) was a lawman and politician in early North Dakota.
 As the Republican national committeeman from North Dakota, he directed a highly successful political machine, and was known as the "senator-maker."
 He was highly influential in North Dakota and in neighboring Montana and Minnesota.
 He served time in prison for corruption, and became the first North Dakotan to receive a presidential pardon.

 Biography

 Life

-McKenzie was born April 13th, 1850, in New York, the son of Irish immigrants.
+McKenzie was born April 13, 1850, in New York, the son of Irish immigrants.
 It was rumored that he was born in Scotland or in Canada, but these rumors are not substantiated by the records.

 At age 17 McKenzie arrived in Dakota Territory in the United States.
-He worked as part of the construction crew on the Northern Pacific railroad between Fargo and Bismarck. and in 1873 decided to settle in Bismarck, marrying Maryanne Hayes from Brainerd, Minnesota.
+He worked as part of the construction crew on the Northern Pacific railroad between Fargo and Bismarck.
+In 1873, he decided to settle in Bismarck, marrying Maryanne Hayes from Brainerd, Minnesota.
 Together they bore three children, May, Mary Anne, and John Alexander.
 John Alexander died at the age of nine.